stephband/literal/literal-html/README.md

 </template>
 </div>

-Add a fragment identifier to import a named export:
+A named export can be imported using a fragment identifier:

 ```html
 <template is="literal-html" src="../build/data/clock.js#something">